gburgett/async-toolbox/README.md

 * `class Semaphore extends EventEmitter`
     A Semaphore which queues up tasks to be executed once prior tasks are complete.
     Number of concurrent inflight tasks is configurable at initialization.

+* `class Limiter extends Semaphore`
+    A rate-limiting semaphore which uses [`limiter`](https://www.npmjs.com/package/limiter) to enforce the rate limiting.

+* `promisify` and `callbackify`
+    Accepts an action which either receives a callback or returns a promise, and awaits the appropriate thing.

 ## Streams